davesteele/davesteele.github.io/_posts/2014-09-20-anatomy-of-a-gpg-key.markdown

 0x20 | "A"           | Authentication
 0x80 |               | Held by more than one person

-If you look in my key structure dump, you'll see that my master key's key flag is 0x03, which is Key Certification plus Sign Data.
+If you look in my key structure dump, you'll see that my primary key's key flag is 0x03, which is Key Certification plus Sign Data.
 The encryption subkey is 0x0C, which is Encrypt Communications plus Encrypt Storage.
 The signing subkey is 0x02, or Sign Data.

 There is not much to work with on this flag, under the normal gpg mode.
 I don't believe that it is editable in gpg, and the values are created automatically on key creation.
 Also, there is no option on subkeys to create a key which can both sign and encrypt.